Wolox/tech-guides/ruby-on-rails/docs/gem-tutorials/spree.md

 end
 ```

-To add an entire part to spree it should be interesting to add a local controller and each new controller class will inherit of it, this class mother should inherit of Spree::StoreController.
+To add an entire part to spree it should be interesting to add a local controller and each new controller class will inherit of it, this parent class should inherit of Spree::StoreController.
 For example in the case above we will have:

 ```ruby
   class PrescriptionsController < LocalSpreeController
 ```

-For the routing spree mount **Spree::Core::Engine** to `‘/’`, so every new route in relation with spree gem should be mount here also.
+For the routing spree mount **Spree::Core::Engine** to `‘/’`, so every new route in relation with spree gem should be mounted here also.
 In our example we will have:

 ```ruby
 #/config/routes.rb